erni-secom/home/index.md

 ---
 You've reached the landing page of the ERNI Security Community, an ERNI internal initiative to foster the development of security know-how!

-There are two ways of interacting with the Community:
+There are two ways of interacting with the community:

 ## 1. Joining a Project